SINTEF/Muscade.jl/docs/src/Modelling.md

 Hence to create a model, one will typicaly be `using` both `Muscade` and another package that provides a `Muscade`-based application (app).
 The app provides specific elements for domains like continuum mechanics, marine structures, hydrogen diffusion etc.

-Input to such an app is provided in the form of a Julia script containing instructions (calls to `Muscade`, using elements and possibly solvers provided by the app) to define the model, execute analyses, and extract and process analysis results.
+Input to such an app is provided in the form of a Julia script containing instructions (calls to `Muscade`, using elements provided by the app) to define the model, execute analyses, and extract and process analysis results.
 In other words, scripting a series of analyses, or some specific pre or postprocessing is simply done in the same script, and app developpers do not have to write code pertaining to a user interface.
 That being said, an app could introduce a GUI that would itself do the calls to `Muscade`.

 Here is a simple example of analysis: